kikotomaz/ditto/README.md

 	git clone https://github.com/kikotomaz/ditto my_dir

-This repository uses the OpenAI API as for it's LLM backend so you'll need to install that aswell:
+This repo uses the OpenAI's GPT-3.5 API as for it's language model backend so you'll need to install that aswell:

 	pip install openai

-Finally just import the module into your python project

-	import ditto

-Alternatively, you can check out the `examples/` directory that contains some small cli programs that showcase Ditto's abilities
+Then, you can check out the `examples/` directory that contains some small cli programs that showcase Ditto's abilities

 # Usage
 Each Ditto project consists of a directory that defines the world, its enviroments, and the characters: